blacksenator/fbcallrouter/README.md

 ## Installation

-Install requirements
+Install requirements are:

     git clone https://github.com/BlackSenator/fbcallrouter.git
     cd fbcallrouter

-edit `fbcallrouter.php`  and save it:
+Edit the `['config']` section in `fbcallrouter.php` and save it:

+    sudo nano fbcallrouter.php

+The least essential adaptation is setting your FRITZ!Box password:

     'password'     => 'xxxxxxxx',         // your Fritz!Box user password